-Does things happening in the present which cause you to be triggered into a flashback of a past traumatic experience(s)?
+Do things happen in the present which causes you to be triggered into a flashback of a past traumatic experience(s)?

 Do you find yourself unable to get free from the residual self-judging and negative thoughts that go along the with PTSD?

 If your answer is "yes" to either or both then read on.

 After having a traumatic flashback episode it seems as though you become trapped within a negative thought pattern or a constant disturbing thought loop.
 Seems you never connect the two together.
 The flashback and the thought looping.
 That is very common with survivors of abuse and trauma.

 Negative Thoughts Your Inner Voice

 The aftereffect of a PTSD episode for many survivors is the influx strong negative intrusive thoughts.
 The resulting influx of thoughts is a consequence of surfacing buried core beliefs from your subconscious.
 These afterthoughts such as “It was my fault”, "I caused it to happen”, “I do not deserve better”, "I should be punished" or “I am not worthy of anything better” invades your mind.

 Traumatic thought or set of thoughts can wreak havoc on every aspect of your life.
 These types of thoughts originate from embedded core beliefs that form at the time of the traumatic event and quickly surface due to the triggering effect of the flashback.
 These thoughts can also produce a re-traumatization on top of the primary trauma memory, adding a secondary PTSD symptoms.
 The thought can remain prominent in your daily thoughts for months.
 Traumatic thoughts can disrupt your functioning and cause you to isolate and withdraw.
 You can become addicted to a thought or set of thoughts called thought addiction (TA).
 TA can spiral you into other addictions as an attempt of trying to quiet your mind and stop the thoughts from always looping.